-Conflict: The Thrust for Efficiency, Managerial Views of Labor and the Working Class Rebellion, 1903-22," Review of Radical Political Economics, 7 (1975), 31-49; Nelson, Managers and Workers, 55-78; Samuel Haber, Efficiency and Uplift: Scientific Management in the Progressive Era, 1890-1920 (Chicago 1964), 52-55; Heron and Palmer, "Through the Prism of the Strike," 430-34; Graham S. Lowe, "The Rise of Modern Management in Canada" Canadian Dimension, 14 (December 1979), 32-38.
+Conflict: The Thrust for Efficiency, Managerial Views of Labor and the Working Class Rebellion, 1903-22," Review of Radical Political Economics, 7 (1975), 31-49; Nelson, Managers and Workers, 55-78; Samuel Haber, Efficiency and Uplift: Scientific Management in the Progressive Era, 1890-1920 (Chicago 1964),52-55; Heron and Palmer, "Through the Prism of the Strike," 430-34; Graham S. Lowe, "The Rise of Modern Management in Canada" Canadian Dimension, 14 (December 1979), 32-38.

-&lt;sup>34 CM, VII, no.2 (February 1911), 58; IC, XIV, no.4 (November 1913), 423.
+84 CM, VII, no.2 (February 1911), 58; IC, XIV, no.4 (November 1913), 423.

-&lt;sup>35 Arthur Smith, "Methods of Solving the Problem of Foundry Help," CF. V, no.5 (May 1914), 85.
+35 Arthur Smith, "Methods of Solving the Problem of Foundry Help," CF, V, no.5 (May 1914), 85.

-&lt;sup>36 Herald, 14 October 1905 (clipping in Westinghouse Canada Archives, P.J.
-Myler Serapbook).
+36 Herald, 14 October 1905 (clipping in Westinghouse Canada Archives, P.J.
+Myler Scrapbook).

-or more apart....
-But Hamilton's large American-owned operations with specialty lines were able to introduce the latest technology and management and were frequently cited as models of technical and organizational sophistication.
+or more apart....37 But Hamilton's large American-owned operations with specialty lines were able to introduce the latest technology and management and were frequently cited as models of technical and organizational sophistication.
 Even smaller, Canadian-owned firms in Hamilton, like the London Machine Tool Company and the Ford-Smith Machine Company, were cited by business journals as innovative leaders in their field.
+Descriptions with the company and the company in the company were cited by business journals as innovative leaders in their field.

 Since the restructuring of the labour process moved at different paces in the foundries and the machine shops, we will consider each in turn.
 Foundrymen were well aware that skilled moulders could not be completely eliminated from the foundry.
 The machinery and jobbing shops in particular still needed the well-rounded craftsman who could prepare enormous castings for hydroelectric generators or any number of other diverse products.
 Wherever possible, especially in the stove foundries, the moulders' tasks were specialized.
-By the 1890s nine-tenths of North America's stove-plate moulders were reputedly engaged on piecework, a system where "few molders make the castings for an entire stove and range," and "where it becomes necessary to make it quickly if you desire to make fair wages and keep your end up.""
-A moulder's work could also be rigidly confined to the specific tasks requiring his expertise, while other repetitive or purely physical labour could be divided up amongst less skilled, lower-paid workers, Foundry work had always involved sundry unskilled labourers and moulders' helpers, at one time known as "bucks" or "berkshires," as well as a small stock of men whose experience was in small, non-union shops and who never served a proper union apprenticeship.
+By the 1890s nine-tenths of North America's stove-plate moulders were reputedly engaged on piecework, a system where "few molders make the castings for an entire stove and range," and "where it becomes necessary to make it quickly if you desire to make fair wages and keep your end up."46 A moulder's work could also be rigidly confined to the specific tasks requiring his expertise, while other repetitive or purely physical labour could be divided up amongst less skilled, lower-paid workers.
+Foundry work had always involved sundry unskilled labourers and moulders' helpers, at one time known as "bucks" or "berkshires," as well as a small stock of men whose experience was in small, non-union shops and who never served a proper union apprenticeship.
 All of these men would develop some familiarity with foundry practice without ever attaining full craftsmanship.
 One writer in the trade press explained how to draw on this pool of unskilled men to create handymen:

 There are in nearly every foundry, certain laborers who, either through lack of opportunity or neglect have not in their boyhood days acquired a trade.
 They have now passed their early youth and look grimly into a sordid future at laborer's wages.
-This class of men respond readily to the foundryman who is endeavoring to develop molders by rapid stages.
+This class of men respond readily to the foundryman who is endeavoring to develop molders by rapid stages.41

-International Harvester's Hamilton operation made full use of such unskilled help, especially new European immigrants, by organizing them into an See, for example, CM.
-II, no.7 (July 1906), 249-51; XXXIII, no.3 (15 January 1925), 17-25.
+International Harvester's Hamilton operation made full use of such unskilled help, especially new European immigrants, by organizing them into

-CM, I, no.7 (July 1905), 273.
+27 CM, I, no.7 (July 1905), 273.

-On International Harvester see Iron Age, 1 September 1904, 1-9; 8 September 1904, 7-12.
-On Westinghouse see CE, XI, no.6 (June 1904), 154-55; Herald, 14 October 1905; CM, 1, no.10 (October 1905), 383-88.
+28 On International Harvester see Iron Age, I September 1904, 1-9; 8 September 1904, 7-12.
+On Westinghouse see CE, XI, no.6 (June 1904), 154-55; Herald, 14 October 1905; CM, I, no.10 (October 1905), 383-88.
 On the Berlin Machine works see ibid., IV, no.12 (December 1908), 29-32.